slanglab/phrasemachine/README.md

 (unigrams).
 For example, the words "social" and "security" don't fully represent the concept "social security"; the words "New" and "York" don't really represent "New York."
 Phrasemachine identifies these sort of multiword phrases automatically so you can use them in text analysis.
 Here's how it works in Python.
-See the [R/](./R) directory for code in R.

     import phrasemachine
     text = "Barack Obama supports expanding social security." print phrasemachine.get_phrases(text)
     {'counts': Counter({'social security': 1, 'barack obama': 1})}

-(For detailed technical discussion, see our paper: [Bag of What?](http://brenocon.com/handler2016phrases.pdf) By default, this package uses the (FilterFSA, k=8, SimpleNP) method from the paper).
+For more details, see our paper: [Bag of What?](http://brenocon.com/handler2016phrases.pdf), or [this slidedeck](http://brenocon.com/oconnor_textasdata2016.pdf).
+By default, this package uses the (FilterFSA, k=8, SimpleNP) method from the paper.

 #### Installation

+We have implementations for both R and Python.

+For Python, install with:

     pip install phrasemachine

+For R: we have not released on CRAN yet, but this may work in the meantime:

+    library(devtools)
+    install_github("slanglab/phrasemachine/R/phrasemachine")

+The rest of this document gives examples in Python; R-specific documentation is forthcoming.

 #### Near duplicates and merging